Tii04/alx-frontend/0x01-developer_tools/README.md

 <img src="meme.jpg">

-In this project, you will analyze this website <a href="https://dev-tools.alx-tools.com/">https://dev-tools.alx-tools.com/</a>
+In this project, you will analyse this website <a href="https://dev-tools.alx-tools.com/">https://dev-tools.alx-tools.com/</a>

 ## Resources
 <b>Read or watch:</b>